Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness: Local and Global Spatial Robustness

 \section{Local and Global Spatial Robustness}

-To present the comprehensive relationships between accuracy and different adversarial robustness in the later part, we firstly provide a fine-grained understanding of the less studied spatial robustness.
-We summarize a flurry of related work about spatial robustness~\cite{engstrom2017rotation,engstrom2019exploring,xiao2018spatially,zhang2019joint,tramer2019adversarial,kamath2020invariance} into two major branches: (1) Flow-based Attacks, and (2) Rotation-Translation~(RT) Attacks.
-Specifically, we find that the former mainly focuses on the local spatial vulnerability while the latter tends to capture the global spatial sensitivity.
-Based on this finding, the integrated spatial attack and spatial adversarial training are further proposed, respectively.
+To present the comprehensive relationships between accuracy and different adversarial robustnesses, we first provide a fine-grained understanding of spatial robustness.
+We summarize several studies about spatial robustness~\cite{engstrom2017rotation,engstrom2019exploring,xiao2018spatially,zhang2019joint,tramer2019adversarial,kamath2020invariance} into two major branches: (1) Flow-based Attacks, and (2) Rotation-Translation~(RT) Attacks.
+In particular, we find that the former mainly focuses on the local spatial vulnerability while the latter tends to capture the global spatial sensitivity.
+Based on this finding, integrated spatial attack and spatial adversarial training are proposed.